oops-ach/freelance/README.md

 7. **Account 1:** Complete the project and pay
 8. Both accounts receive rewards!

-## 🔍 Key Features Demonstrated
+## Key Features

 ### Smart Contract Features

-- ✅ ERC-20 token (FLX) for rewards
+ERC-20 token (FLX) for rewards
-- ✅ Project creation with ETH pricing
-- ✅ Project acceptance with client restriction (`require` check)
-- ✅ Project completion with automatic payment
+Project creation with ETH pricing project acceptance with client restriction (`require` check) Project completion with automatic payment
-- ✅ Automatic reward minting for both parties
+Automatic reward minting for both parties

 ### Frontend Features

-- ✅ MetaMask wallet integration
+MetaMask wallet integration
-- ✅ Role switching (Client/Freelancer views)
+Role switching (Client/Freelancer views)
-- ✅ Real-time reward balance display
+Real-time reward balance display
-- ✅ Project filtering based on user role
+Project filtering based on user role
-- ✅ Simple, clean UI with minimal CSS
+Simple, clean UI with minimal CSS
-- ✅ Plain JavaScript API (web3Service.js) for easy code reading
+Plain JavaScript API (web3Service.js) for easy code reading

-## 🐛 Troubleshooting

 ### "Wallet not connected" error
-- Make sure you clicked "Connect Wallet" and approved in MetaMask
-- Check that MetaMask is on "Hardhat Localhost" network
+Make sure you clicked "Connect Wallet" and approved in MetaMask Check that MetaMask is on "Hardhat Localhost" network

 ### "Transaction failed" error
-- Ensure Hardhat node is running (`npx hardhat node`)
-- Check you have enough ETH in your account
+Ensure Hardhat node is running (`npx hardhat node`) Check you have enough ETH in your account
-- For client: You can't accept your own project
+For client: You can't accept your own project
-- For completion: Make sure project is assigned first
+For completion: Make sure project is assigned first

 ### "Cannot read properties of undefined"
-- Verify contract addresses are correctly set in `web3Service.js`
-- Redeploy contracts if Hardhat node was restarted
+Verify contract addresses are correctly set in `web3Service.js` Redeploy contracts if Hardhat node was restarted

 ### Hardhat node restarted
 If you restart the Hardhat node, you must: